 Barrage of the tidal power plant on the estuary of the Rance River in Bretagne, France

 Source: Adapted from National Energy Education Development Project (public domain)

 Tidal turbines look similar to wind turbines in that they have blades that turn a rotor to power a generator.
 They can be placed on the sea floor where there is strong tidal flow.
 Because water is about 800 times denser than air, tidal turbines have to be much sturdier and heavier than wind turbines.
 Tidal turbines are more expensive to build than wind turbines but capture more energy with the same size blades.
-The tidal turbine projects in Scotland and South Korea have tidal turbines with 1.5 MW electricity generation capacity.
-The project in Scotland is planning to have up to 400 MW of electricity generation capacity.
 A demonstration tidal turbine project is under development in the East River of New York.

 There are several demostration tidal energy projects in various stages of development in the United states: